-- 3. On the Firmware Upgrade screen, enter the location of the firmware upgrade file in the field provided, or click the Browse button to find the file. - 4.
-Click the Upgrade button, and follow the on-screen instructions.
+On the Firmware Upgrade screen, enter the location of the firmware upgrade file in the field provided, or click the Browse button to find the file.

+Click the Apply button, and follow the on-screen instructions.

-Help information is available on the right side of the screen.
+Help information is available on the upper-right-hand side of the screen.